isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-bed-bugs/index.md

 ####  3.Living conditions

 Bed bugs will survive and equally be active at temperatures from 46F (7C ) but will be dead when the temperatures rise to over 113F (45C ).
-Therefore, [killing the bed bugs using heat](https://pestpolicy.com/best-bed-bug-heaters/) requires that you raise the room temperature very high so that it'll exterminate the bugs even in their hiding places.
+Therefore, [killing the bed bugs using heat](https://pestpolicy.com/best-bed-bug-heaters/)requires that you raise the room temperature very high so that it'll exterminate the bugs even in their hiding places.

 - You'll find the bugs in many areas of your living and sleeping spaces hiding in bedding, crevices, and crack - which means that the killing temperatures need to be higher.
 But the Cimex hemipterus will need higher temperatures to exterminate compared to the regular bed bug that is prevalent in the subtropical and tropical regions.